5G Cell Tower/Fiber Deployment

 Find answers to frequently asked questions about 5G small cell tower deployment.

-Neighborhood or Homeowners Associations may register to be notified by US Mail of any application for construction or placement of Small Cell facilities on new utility poles or support structures within the Association’s jurisdiction.
-To register, please email your Neighborhood/Homeowners Association mailing address and contact information.
+Neighborhood or Homeowners Associations may register to be notified by email and US Mail of any application for construction or placement of 5G/Small Cell facilities on new utility poles or support structures within the Association’s jurisdiction.
+To register, please email your Neighborhood/Homeowners Association contact information.
+If your neighborhood is not represented by a Neighborhood or Homeowners Association, please sign up directly for this information.

-Find information about the partnership which allows telecommunications providers to deploy this technology on city-owned facilities (i.e., traffic lights, signal poles, buildings).
+Find information about how telecommunications providers are able to deploy this technology on city-owned facilities (i.e., traffic lights, signal poles, buildings).